ArhamRafique/MyEyeCare/README.md

-# MyEyeCare
-Here’s a **clean, professional, and beautiful GitHub README** tailored exactly to your **MyEyeCare** app, its architecture, and features.
-You can copy-paste it directly.

----

-# 👁️ MyEyeCare – Smart Eye Health Reminder App
+ 👁️ MyEyeCare – Smart Eye Health Reminder App

 **MyEyeCare** is a modern Android application designed to help users maintain healthy eye habits through smart reminders, weekly analytics, and clean user experience.
 The app is built using **industry-standard Android architecture** with a strong focus on scalability, testability, and performance.